MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 An extension is an installable unit that adds new capabilities to your projects.
 Azure DevOps extensions support the following functions:

-- Planning and tracking of work items, sprints, scrums, etc.
+- Planning and tracking of work items, sprints, scrums, and so on
-- Build and release flows.
+- Build and release flows
-- Code testing and tracking.
+- Code testing and tracking
-- Collaboration among team members.
+- Collaboration among team members

 ::: moniker-end